kalisio/keycloak-themes/README.md

 ### Internationalization

-The **KDK** theme uses the current browser locale and override the **Keycloak** theme locale.
-You can therefore use FreeMaker's internationalization approach.
+Internationalization is in line with Keycloak's approach.

+Consequently, the popup function will attempt to localize the specified file based on the current locale settings using the following schema: `<basename>_<locale>.<extension>`

+> [!IMPORTANT]
+> If internationalization is disabled, the locale is set to `en`.

 ## Extending the KDK theme